Costello1329/cpp-interns-2020/hw2_bigint/readme.md

 + It is prohibited to use `using` keyword.
 + *Advice*: we suggest you to rewatch the lectures and seminars on classes (straigth from the begging of the topic!).

-##### Pay attention to the rule of three.
-Also you can not use any std:: objects/functions except std::swap.

 #### Partial points for the solution:
 The task is divided into 4 blocks: